 Martin and Peabody were aware that Rust Belt communities used to vote for Democrats and aren’t, to quote Scahill, “just racist hillbillies.”
 Says Peabody: “Nobody factored in the disgust that many long time Democrat voters—particularly working class in the Rust Belt and the Coal Belt—had for the establishment politicians of both political parties.
 Trump was running against both establishment parties.
 The other thing that surprised me in the Rust Belt was how many of these voters who flipped for Trump said to us, ‘If Bernie [Sanders] had been running, I might have voted for him.’
 It’s very understandable.
-They wanted to throw a brick through the window of the establishment, so to speak, because they’d been screwed by the corporate Democrat and Republican politicians who would promise anything and then, as soon as they got into power, would be just listening to what corporate lobbyists were saying.”
+They wanted to throw a brick through the window of the establishment, so to speak, because they’d been screwed by the corporate Democrat and Republican politicians who would promise anything and then, as soon a

 For Larry Weinstein, Propaganda: The Art of Selling Lies is a departure from his unique oeuvre, which has largely concentrated on bios of such composers as Ravel, Schoenberg and Shostakovich.
 His work has often been unique stylistically—Ravel’s Brain had passages that resembled an experimental film with extraordinary dream-like imagery replicating what the composer might have thought while enduring cranial surgery—but he has never before tackled politics or the essay form.